 This web page shows only a small excerpt of our Berlie research.
-Another 309 words (22 lines of text) covering the years 1591, 1451, 1521, 1501, 1466, 1487, 1529, 1529, 1557, 1565 and 1614 are included under the topic Early Berlie History in all our PDF Extended History products and printed products wherever possible.
+Another 76 words (5 lines of text) covering the years 1591, 1451, 1521, 1501, 1466, 1487, 1529, 1529, 1557, 1565 and 1614 are included under the topic Early Berlie History in all our PDF Extended History products and printed products wherever possible.

 Berlie Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Berlie has been recorded under many different variations, including Barley, Barly, Barely, Barle, Barlay and others.

 Early Notables of the Berlie family (pre 1700)

 Notables of the family at this time include William Barley (1451-1521) of Albury, Hertfordshire.
 He was attainted of treason for his support of Perkin Warbeck and lost all his lands.
-Pardoned in 1501, he was once again in possession of his lands, including the manors of Wicken, Elsenham, Albury, Wickhamstead and...
-Another 63 words (4 lines of text) are included under the topic Early Berlie Notables in all our PDF Extended History products and printed products wherever possible.
+Pardoned in 1501, he was once again in possession of his lands, including the manors of Wicken, Elsenham, Albury, Wickhamstead and Moulsham. he was High Sheriff of...

+Another 57 words (4 lines of text) are included under the topic Early Berlie Notables in all our PDF Extended History products and printed products wherever possible.